Release Notes

 TSTyche 4.2

-TSTyche 4.2 ships with glob brace expansion added.
+TSTyche 4.2 adds glob brace expansion.

 Configuration